Big Brother (British TV series) series 8: Racist language

 Nine days into the series, Channel 4 was criticised for deciding to air the word "nigger" on their daily highlights show.
 After the criticism they received for not handling the Celebrity Big Brother racism allegations properly back in January, they were quick to intervene after Emily used the word in conversation with Charley.
 On the other hand, Charley and Nicky subsequently used the same contentious word several times, in reference to Emily's use.
 No action was seen to be taken against them.
 After Emily's disqualification from the competition was announced, 922 viewers complained to Ofcom, the British television regulator, believing that it was unfair.
 Another 270 people expressed dissatisfaction with Channel 4's decision to air the word "nigger" uncensored.
 Parr was invited on BBLB, which also caused disturbances, but postponed her appearance.
 The press and Dermot presumed she postponed due to the controversy, but as she revealed in her BBLB interview, it was not.

 Furthermore, on Day 40, Channel 4 confirmed that Charley had been called to the Diary Room and reprimanded after using the word "nigger" twice on one night.
 This was not broadcast on the nightly highlights programme or the live feed, further inflaming rumours about favouritism towards Charley.
 A Big Brother spokesperson claimed "Charley used the N-word as a black woman to refer to another black person.
 We judged her use of the term different from Emily's.
 But Big Brother called her to the Diary Room to remind her that this word could cause offence."

+On Day 93, Ziggy was also reprimanded by Big Brother for using the word "nigger" in reference to a 50 Cent song while playing a drinking game in the garden.
+He was called to the Diary Room, and was warned with an immediate ejection if he were to continue using the language.
+Upon his exit from the Diary Room, he apologised to Brian, who was present when he said the word, which he accepted.
+A spokesperson stated: "Channel 4 acted swiftly and appropriately to tell Ziggy that racially offensive language would not be tolerated under any circumstances.
+Ziggy was told that any further transgression would mean his immediate eviction.
+We gave careful consideration to the context of Ziggy's offence.
+Ziggy was repeating a lyric from a song and his words were not directed at anyone.
+Nobody in the house was offended and the incident was not broadcast, so no offence was caused to viewers."